leminkhoa/demo-wandb/demo-05-preprocess/README.md

 # Instructions
 In this exercise you will create a MLflow component that preprocess the data.
-It implements in a reusable way the steps we implemented in the EDA notebook in the previous exercise (exercise 4).
+It implements in a reusable way the steps we implemented in the EDA notebook in the previous demo (demo-04).

 ## Steps

 Write the ``conda.yml`` file, the ``MLproject`` file and fill in the ``run.py`` script.

 Remember, your script must execute the following operations:
-1. Download the input artifact (use ``exercise_4/genres_mod.parquet:latest``) from W&B
+1. Download the input artifact (use ``demo-04/genres_mod.parquet:latest``) from W&B
 2. Open it with pandas (using ``pd.read_parquet``)
 3. Drop duplicates (``df.drop_duplicates().reset_index(drop=True)`)
 4. Add a new feature: